khaller93/graphdb-free/README.md

 ## Building a fresh image

 The Dockerfile is simple, it only expects you to pass the version of the GraphDB binaries for which you want to build the image.
-Download the corresponding binaries, move them into the `dist` directory and build the image with the following command (replace 8.11.0 with your version):
+Download the corresponding binaries, move them into the `dist` directory and build the image with the following command (replace 10.0.0 with your version):

-`docker build --build-arg GDB_VERSION="9.10.0" -t khaller/graphdb-free:9.10.0 .`
+`docker build --build-arg GDB_VERSION="10.0.0" -t khaller/graphdb-free:10.0.0 .`

 ## Running

 The image can be run as following.

-`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:9.10.0`
+`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:10.0.0`

 You can pass arguments to the GraphDB server such as the heap size or `-s` for making it run in server mode.

-`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:9.10.0 -s --GDB_HEAP_SIZE=12G`
+`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:10.0.0 -s --GDB_HEAP_SIZE=12G`

 ## Repository Initialization

 Multiple repositories can be managed on the same GraphDB instances, and built images of version `>=1.3.0` include a small program (written in GO) that scans the `/repository.init/` directory for configurations of repositories.
 If you want a repository to be initialized at the first start, you have to define a subfolder (name is not relevant) in `/repository.init/`, and add a `config.ttl` to it.
 Ontotext wrote an [article](http://graphdb.ontotext.com/documentation/standard/configuring-a-repository.html) about how such a configuration file has to look like.
 A minimalistic example is shown below.

+**<span style="color:#f03c15">Hint:</span>** *With GraphDB >=10, the repository type `graphdb:FreeSailRepository` was replaced by `graphdb:SailRepository`, and the sail type `graphdb:FreeSail` was replaced by `graphdb:SailRepository`.*

 ```
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>.